 Which Noise Requires Attention?

-There are some situations where you should be concerned about the noise your Roomba is making.
-When it starts to become louder than normal, or when it starts to make unusual noises, there is a problem you need to attend to.
-These louder-than-usual and abnormal noises should not be ignored as these are the indicators of something bad going on inside your Roomba that needs to be fixed immediately.
+There are some situations where you should be concerned about Roomba noise level.
+Louder-than-usual or abnormal beeps and sounds should not be ignored as these are the indicators of something bad going on inside your Roomba that needs to be fixed immediately.

 Some advanced Roombas alert you on the mobile application if they have any internal problems.
-But most of the time a Roomba will make different noises to seek attention.
-Following are some abnormal noises, their meanings, and how to fix them.
+But most of the time a Roomba will make different sounds to seek attention.
+Following are some abnormal noises, their meanings, and how to fix them:

-If your Roomba is making a grinding noise, this means the brush is tangled with debris and hair.
-This debris is causing traction between the brushes.
-If you hear this grinding sound, you should stop the vacuum immediately and clean the brushes thoroughly.
+If your Roomba is making a grinding noise, this means the brush is tangled with debris and hair and causing traction.
+You should stop the vacuum immediately and clean the brushes thoroughly.
 You should remove all the hair, debris, and fluff from the brush, its axles, brush bearings, and wheels as well.

 If you ignore this grinding noise, the brush of your Roomba will wear out because of the friction and the battery will also get depleted quickly.

-If your Roomba is making a clicking noise whenever it is running, it might be because of the wrong assembly of the extractors or the cleaning head.
+If your Roomba is making a clicking sound, it might be because of the wrong assembly of the extractors or the cleaning head.

 One way to find out is by removing the extractors and running the vacuum.
 If the clicking noise is gone this means the root cause for that noise is extractors.
 Assemble the extractors according to the guidelines provided by iRobot.